 Things to remember about Eating Disorders:

 - Eating Disorders do affect men.
 About 10% of those who suffer from eating disorders are men.

 - Eating disorders are not only about food.
 They are often also about emotions, feelings, and control.

 - People who struggle with eating disorders are doing the BEST that they can.
 They are trying to solve their problems the only way they know how.

 - Many people develop eating disorders to cope with pressures they receive from the outside world.

-- Know that it is not about food, and underlying a disorder is only anger, helplessness, low self-esteem or a feeling of failure.
+- Know that eating disorders are not only about food, and underlying a disorder may be anger, helplessness, low self-esteem or a feeling of failure.